codeceptjs/CodeceptJS/docs/data.md

 > See complete reference on [GraphQL](http://codecept.io/helpers/GraphQL) helper

-# Data Generation with Factories
+## Data Generation with Factories

 This concept is extended by:
 - [ApiDataFactory](http://codecept.io/helpers/ApiDataFactory/) helper, and,
 - [GraphQLDataFactory](http://codecept.io/helpers/ApiDataFactory/) helper.

 These helpers build data according to defined rules and use API or GraphQL mutations to store them and automatically clean them up after a test.

+Just define how many items of any kind you need and the data factory helper will create them for you.

 To make this work some preparations are required.